danieltomasz/danieltomasz.github.io/content/til/2021-03/pathlib-oddity.md

 ---
-title: "Get Pathlib relative path to jour file and join with a string"
+title: "Get  a relative path to your file with Pathlib and join it with a string"
 date: 2021-03-04T11:58:31+01:00
 draft: false
 description: "Pathlib will not join Path object with a string starting with a slash"